SophiaCG/Empyrean-THP/README.md

 ### Installation

- Navigate to the project folder in your terminal, then run:
+ Navigate to the folder called MockServer within the project folder in your terminal, then run:

  ```bash
  npm install